 Treating Gum Recession

 As gum disease progresses, the gum tissue pulls back from the teeth and exposes the tooth's root.

 An exposed tooth root is susceptible to decay.
 If left untreated, it can cause severe tooth sensitivity and lead to eventual tooth loss.

 A gum graft can help to repair the gums, reduce any associated symptoms and protect your oral health.

 In many gum grafting procedures, the patient’s own tissue is used, usually taken from the roof of the mouth.

 A very thin piece of tissue is removed and carefully placed onto the area where the gums have receded.

 The tissue is then carefully attached with fine sutures.

 Some patients may choose to have a gum graft for cosmetic reasons.
-A gum graft can also be used to remove excess gum tissue or to reshape an uneven gum line and help improve the perceived size of the gums and teeth.
+A gum graft can also be used to remove excess gum tissue or to reshape an uneven gum line and help change the perceived size of the gums and teeth.